 Can I apply a higher, SPF 50+ on top of an SPF 30?

 Good news, if you apply an SPF of 30 in the morning and go out for a long run later in the day, you can always apply a higher SPF on top of a lower one that perhaps you applied quickly in the morning.
-You'll be getting great protection from both - just make sure if you're really outside, you're reapplying and supplementing your SPF coverage with great sun-shirts, a sun hat and avoiding peak outdoor hours.
+You'll be getting great protection from both - just make sure if you're really outside, you're reapplying every 2 hours and supplementing your SPF coverage with great sun-shirts, a sun hat and avoiding peak outdoor hours.